billfromannarbor/historyquiz/README.md

 2. **Open the Game**:
    Open your web browser and go to `http://localhost:8080` to start playing OtherKitten Lost In Time.

-## Contributing

-If you'd like to contribute to the project, feel free to fork the repository and submit a pull request with your changes.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.